 Thanks for sharing your XYZ requirement here at Upwork and I will be more than happy to help you.
 Let me share with you my expertise with XYZ and ABC.

 If I can get the name of the client from the job details, I will add it like Hi John, but if they have not shared their name in job details, I keep it to only Hi.

-The first para of my proposal is always a thank note.
+The first paragraph of my proposal is always a thank note.
 If I get an invite from a client I normally change the wording for the first para as

 Thanks for inviting me to your XYZ requirement here at Upwork and I will be more than happy to help you.
 Let me share with you my expertise with XYZ and ABC.

 But the basic structure remains the same.

 2. Share the expertise

 My first paragraph though it starts with a thanks note, the aim is to drive the client to my second para but then I keep my 2nd para as short as possible.
-With 10+ years of experience freelancing, you can be tempted to include lot more samples but I prefer to include a maximum of 3.
+With 10+ years of experience as a freelancer, one can be tempted to include lot more samples but I prefer to include a maximum of 3.

 So my next para is

-I am owner of www.go4expert.com for more than a decade now and have been doing a lot of XYZ development.
-Apart from my own forum I have clients like ABC, DEF and GHI where I have been a developer recently.
+I am the owner of www.go4expert.com for more than a decade now and have been doing a lot of XenForo development.
+Apart from my own forum, I have clients like ABC, DEF and GHI where I have been a developer recently.
 Needless to say but you can also see my Upwork profile for the feedback about XYZ jobs.

 XYZ Could be vBulletin, Xenforo, PHP, CakePHP, CodeIgnitor, WordPress, or any web technology.

 3. Ask Questions, Offer Suggestions

 The third para is completely custom part of the proposal and it depends on how the client has shared his requirements.

-If client has shared a list of things I keep a list with numbers matching the numbers of client’s requirement for easy reference.
+If a client has shared a list of things I keep a list of numbers matching the numbers of client’s requirement for easy reference.